Across the Alps: Bavaria to South Tyrol8 Days & 7 Nights

 - Transfer from Obergurgl over the Timmelsjoch Pass

 - Drinks and snacks

 - Additional nights before, during or after the holiday.

 When To Go

 This walk is available to start on Mondays, Thursdays, Fridays, Saturdays, and Sundays from the middle of June to the middle of September.
-On the 1st of September 2019, the Otztal Cycle Marathon takes place which involves road closures, limited public transport, and in-demand accommodation.
-For this reason, we are unable to confirm any bookings starting between the 26th and 29th August (inclusive).
+On the 29th of August 2021, the Otztal Cycle Marathon takes place which involves road closures, limited public transport, and in-demand accommodation.
+For this reason, we are unable to confirm any bookings starting between the 26th of August and the 2nd of September (inclusive).
 Merano is a very popular and in-demand holiday destination, particularly from August to October.
 Hotels are often full or rooms are only available for higher than normal prices.
 While we will always try our best to accommodate you as per the itinerary, you could be accommodated just outside Merano, or there may be a supplement payable.

 Weather and Climate

 The Alps have generally warm and sunny summers and cold and snowy winters.
 However, weather in the Alps can change very quickly, particularly at altitude.
 You should be prepared for all weather eventualities as even snow can fall in the summer in the mountains, regardless of the time of year.

 Fly into Munich airport from where you can take a train to Füssen (just over an hour) We can also organize private transfers from the airport to the start point, just ask us for more information.
 Information on trains in Germany can be found in English here: www.bahn.de/en.